Jose01000111/PowerShell-Fundamentals-Lab/README.md

 - 🧾 Create and run `.ps1` script files using `Write-Host`
 - 🧠 Customize the PowerShell prompt using a custom `function`
 - 🗓️ Schedule a script to run at login using Scheduled Task cmdlets

 ---

-## 🧠 Phase 3: Capstone – System Audit Tool
-**Goal:** Build a tool that collects system data and exports it to text and HTML reports.

-### 📋 This script will:
-- 📊 Collect the top CPU-consuming processes
-- 💾 Check disk usage
-- 🛑 List stopped services
-- 🌐 Generate an HTML report of all services
-- 📂 Save everything into a timestamped folder on the Desktop

-📁 Script location: `Phase3_Capstone/System_Audit_Report.ps1`

----